-For more information on how to apply for 2014-2015 College of San Mateo Scholarships please visit our Scholarship Homepage.
-The deadline to submit your online application is February 18, 2016 at 11:59pm.
+For more information on how to apply for 2014-2015 College of San Mateo Scholarships please visit our Overview page.
+The deadline to submit your online application is February 18, 2016 at 11:59 pm.

 Alpha Gamma Sigma - Eta Chapter